blue-notes-robot/golem-node/README.md

 What is niceness?
 Niceness really is the niceness of a task.
 The nicer a task, the less important is makes itself, giving higher priority to other threads.
 This comes in handy if you run your provider on a computer you actually still want to be usable.
 In that case I recommend setting this to maximum niceness of 20.

-Note: Make sure your machine has enough resources to start your scaled server!
+:information_source: Note: Make sure your machine has enough resources to start your scaled server!
 That means your server should have at least:
 - NODE_NUM x NODE_CPU_THREADS cores
 - NODE_NUM x NODE_MEM_GIB memory
 - NODE_NUM x NODE_STORAGE_GIB storage